Marinto-Richee/Advanced-Android/Proximity Sensor/README.md

 ![image](https://user-images.githubusercontent.com/65499285/200177206-bb7a4585-7948-499c-937a-e44ad2fe75fc.png)

 ## RESULT
-Thus a Simple Android Application to display the details of proximity sensor using sensor manager in Android Studio is developed and executed successfully.
+Thus, a Simple Android Application to display the details of proximity sensor using sensor manager in Android Studio is developed and executed successfully.